Book Review of Jack Kornfield’s The Wise Heart

 For example, when we observe our anger mindfully, we admit the fullness of the feeling.
 But we do not mindlessly lash out.
 The situation may, in fact, call for an angry response, but when mindfulness is present, our expression of anger is likely to be constructive, not harmful.

 When we think and feel with awareness, Kornfield explains, we observe and accept all that is within us.
 And with such acceptance comes equanimity and happiness—equanimity because we are not fighting inside, happiness because we are experiencing life fully in each moment.

 Kornfield presents mindfulness in terms anyone can understand.
 He makes it tangible and provides exercises that can help us develop mindfulness in our own lives.

 Try it.
 You just may find that it works.

 My thanks to April Moore for her contribution of this book review.
-April is a gifted writer, a committed environmentalist, and creator of TheEarthConnection.org, a website to nourish and inspire people who love nature.
+April is a gifted writer, a committed environmentalist, and creator of TheEarthConnection.org, a website (unfortunately no longer available) to nourish and inspire people who love nature.
 Click here to see an earlier post about April.
 Please share your own thoughts about this book or its subject matter in the Comments section below.
 EHC

 Click Here to purchase The Wise Heart from Amazon.com.
 I am an Amazon affiliate, so if you purchase from this link, I will receive a small commission.